The Thing (2011 film): Plot

 That night, Carter and Jameson stagger back from the crash.
 Suspected of being infected, they are kept in isolation.
 As the alien does not assimilate and imitate inorganic material (as Kate realized from the discarded dental fillings), Kate proposes everyone to be checked for dental fillings.
 The test clears all but Sander, Edvard, Adam, and Colin, as they have no metallic fillings.

 Lars is abducted while going to fetch Carter and Jameson for testing.
 Carter and Jameson break into the main building, shooting Peder dead and puncturing his flamethrower tank, causing an explosion that knocks Edvard unconscious.
 When brought to the main room, Edvard violently transforms into the Thing, infects Jonas, kills Jameson, then assimilates Adam, becoming a two-headed thing.
 Kate burns Jonas and Jameson before they can fully transform, then she and Carter burn the Edvard/Adams-Thing before pursuing Sander, who had also been assimilated.

 The Sander-Thing drives in a snowcat to the spaceship.
-The spacecraft suddenly activates, shifting and separating Kate and Carter, with Kate falling into ship and Carter proceeding through the main hatch.
+The spacecraft suddenly activates, shifting and separating Kate and Carter, with Kate falling into the ship and Carter proceeding through the main hatch.
 Kate encounters the monstrous Sander-Thing and kills it with a grenade, which shuts down the ship's engines.
 Kate finds Carter and notices that he is missing his earring; Carter reaches for the wrong ear, confirming to her that he is the Thing in disguise.
 Kate burns the Carter-Thing, preventing its escape.
 Kate enters a second snowcat and prepares to drive to the Soviet base 50 miles away.